-- o Discuss the exact internship tasks with the host supervisor and WU supervisor. - Fill in the Wageningen University internship contract, appendix B (or the internship contract of the internship provider), in close cooperation with your supervisors.
+- o Discuss the exact internship tasks with the host supervisor and WU supervisor. - o Fill in the Internship registration form and send to joke.jansen@wur.nl CC to ute.sassklaassen@wur.nl & your FEM supervisor. - Fill in the Wageningen University internship contract, appendix B (or the internship contract of the internship provider), in close cooperation with your supervisors.
 The host supervisor and the internship coordinator (so; not the WU supervisor) should sign the contract. - Start to work out your learning agreement.
 Define your personal learning goals (see appendix A). - Sign the learning agreement with the WU supervisor (appendix C). - o Plan and discuss feedback moments with your WU supervisor.